Cpl. Marvin Clement Harris

 In late 1940, a draft act had just been passed by the U.S. Government and Paul received his draft notice.
 He was sent to Fort Knox, Kentucky for basic training.
 While there, he was assigned to C Company, 192nd Tank Battalion.
 The reason this was done was that the tank company had originally been an Ohio National Guard Tank Company from Port Clinton, Ohio, and the army was filling vacancies with men from the home states of each tank company.

-In the late summer of 1941, Paul's battalion
+In the late summer of 1941, Marvin's battalion

 took part in maneuvers Louisiana.
 On

 Paul and the other members of the company were

 given the news that they were being sent